create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 ---
 ## Overview

-X_ITE uses the XMLHttpRequest object to load files and there's no way around it.
+X_ITE uses the `fetch` function to load files and there's no way around it.
 However, this means that files loaded using the **file://** scheme protocol are subject to the same origin policy and are treated as cross-origin requests (CORS), and cross-origin requests are only supported for protocol schemes: https, http and data. **This means that X_ITE cannot access these files.**

 To work around this problem, you will need to set up a localhost server, then you will be able to access your local files at the web address http://**localhost**/...